Decoding 4.5 mm to Fractional Inches: A practical guide

 - 1 inch = 25.4 millimeters

-This means that one inch is exactly equal to 25.4 millimeters.
-This equivalence forms the basis for all our calculations.
+So in practice, one inch is exactly equal to 25.Worth adding: 4 millimeters.
+Still, this equivalence forms the basis for all our calculations.
 To convert from millimeters to inches, we'll use this factor to establish the relationship.

 Step-by-Step Conversion: 4.5 mm to Fractional Inches